The Official Guide on How to Choose the Best WordPress Hosting in 2020

 Put yourself in this situation.
 You've launched your business and website, you've paid thousands of dollars for marketing your blog, then right as your launch sale goes live, your website crashes.

 Too much traffic leaves your website crumbling.
-You try to reach out to your service provider, but they’re closed from 3 pm Friday until Monday 10 am.
+You try to reach out to your service provider, but they're closed from 3 pm Friday until Monday at 10 am.
 All of that money spent on advertising, down the drain.